wballard/starphleet/index.md

 ```

 Every user shares the same username, `admiral`, which is a member of the sudoers group.
 Once pushed to your headquarters, updates to the authorized\_keys/ directory will be reflected on your ships within seconds.
 This open ssh access to each ship lets you do what you want, when you want.
 If you manage to wreck a ship, you can always add a new one using the [Starphleet CLI](https://github.com/wballard/starphleet-cli).

-#### containers/
-A directory containing shell scripts to configure a custom [Linux container](https://linuxcontainers.org/) upon which your services will run.
-These shell scripts are run as the `ubuntu` user inside the default Starphleet-provided base container, and serve to create fixed, cached sets of software such as compilers, that don't vary with each push of your service.
-Note that to use one of these custom containers with your phleet, the `STARPHLEET_BASE` environment variable must be set to match `<starphleet_headquarters_uri>/containers/<container_name>.` Script containers diff the script, so as you update the script the container will rebuild.

-Custom containers can also be stored and served outside your Starphleet headquarters repository, by saving a container to a tarball, and making this tarball reachable by URL.
-Specifically, this alternate tarball approach involves:

-1. Creating [Linux container](https://linuxcontainers.org/), however you see fit
-1. Use `starphleet-lxc-backup` to create a tarball of the container
-1. Publish the tarball to a URL reachable via http(s)
-1. Use this published URL as `STARPHLEET_BASE`

-URL/tarball containers hash the URL, so you can old school cache bust by taking on ?xxx type version numbers or #hash.
-The [starphleet-base](https://s3-us-west-2.amazonaws.com/starphleet/starphleet-base.tgz) container is set up to run with buildpacks, and the container itself is built from this [script](https://github.com/wballard/starphleet/blob/master/overlay/var/starphleet/containers/starphleet-base).

 #### `<service_name>/`
 A directory which defines the relative path from which your service is served (`echo/` in the case of the [base headquarters](https://github.com/wballard/starphleet.headquarters.git)) and which contains the service configuration files (.htpasswd and orders) as its contents.
 Starphleet will treat as a service any root directory in your headquarters which contains an orders file and which does not use a reserved name (which are the other folder names in this section).
 It is also possible to launch a service on `/`, by including an `orders` file at the root of your Starphleet headquarters repository.